MoulderUtes/Personal_Manuals/Linux_Management/GNU/Core_Utils/Changing_File_Attributes/chmod.md

 * all users - all users permissions apply to all other users on the system chmod is designed to manage these permissions
 ## Modifying Permissions
 To modify permissions we use the **chmod** command.
-There are two ways to use chmod, explicitly defining and using binary references.
+There are two ways to use chmod, explicitly defining and using Octal references.
 ### Symbolic Syntax
 Each of the three user based permission classes has a letter assigned to it:
 * u - owner